nativelibs4java/Scalaxy/Parano/README.md

 # TODO

 Ideas
+- Make an exception for natural progressions: `x, y, z`, `a, b, c, d`, `i1, i2, i3`... (they still need mismatching names check, but no ambiguity check)
 - Tuple return types in extractors: require an apply companion method with symmetric signature, take names from it and propagate accross matches:

   ```scala